See the Department of State’s Fact Sheet on Burundi for information on U.S.-Burundi relations.

 Further health information:

-Road Conditions and Safety: National highways are in fair to good condition, though large holes are common.
+Road Conditions and Safety: National highways are in fair to good condition, though large potholes are common.
 During the rainy season, February to May, many roads become impassable.
 Flooding and landslides also destroy bridges and block routes.
-Most roads in the interior are in disrepair.
+Many roads in the interior are in disrepair.
 U.S. Embassy personnel are prohibited from driving outside of cities after dark.

-make driving dangerous, particularly outside of towns and especially at night.
-Poor driving standards and wayward pedestrians, cyclists, and livestock create further hazards.
+These make driving dangerous, particularly outside of towns and especially at night.
+Poor driving standards and wayward pedestrians, cyclists, and roaming livestock create further hazards.

-Rural areas: Be aware of increased risk of ambush and highway robbery.
+Rural areas: When travelling outside of Bujumbura, be aware of increased risks of ambush and highway robbery, which usually happen at night.
+Motorists in Burundi should be careful to keep their doors locked and windows closed when driving around the capital.
 Service stations are scarce and fuel shortages are common.
 Professional roadside assistance is not available outside the capital.
-Carry:
+Carry with you:

-Public Transportation: Public transit is unregulated, unreliable, and generally unsafe due to overloading, reckless driving, inadequate maintenance, and the risk of petty crime.
-U.S. Embassy personnel are prohibited from using public transportation including taxis.
+Public Transportation: Public transit is unregulated, unreliable, and generally unsafe due to overloading, reckless driving, inadequate vehicle maintenance, and the risk of petty crime.
+U.S. Embassy personnel are prohibited from using public transportation, including taxis.
 Fatal collisions occur frequently.
 Hire private transport from a reliable source.

-Taxis: If you are forced to use a taxi, negotiate the fare before beginning your journey.
-Taxis are not metered, so confirm with your hotel about fares you should expect on trips.
+If you use a taxi, negotiate the fare before beginning your journey.
+Taxis are not metered, so confirm with your hotel what fare you should expect on trips.